This post is by Bernie Carr, apartmentprepper.com

-If you are trying to recover from credit card debt, these sites offer excellent advise on giving debt free living advice (I am not affiliated with any of these sites):
+If you are trying to recover from credit card debt, these sites offer excellent advice on giving debt-free living advice (I am not affiliated with any of these sites):

 I also like the Surviving and Thriving blog by Donna Freedman, which features a bit of everything but also has some great advice about living well on a small budget.